phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 1) Develop create_infix_list method, associated utility methods, error handling and unit tests

-    This task has 3 essential sub-tasks:
+    This task has 3 essential stages or sub-tasks:
     - Tokenize the user defined expression string
     - Check the correctness of the tokens in the list (check_syntax method)
     - Insert unary minus where required in this list of tokens<br><br>